Tier list as of April 2025

 Portraithealer

 Minami makes a strange case for a team slot.
 Her poor damage, terrible break values, and heal over time focus make her utterly outclassed by Tsuruko and only a sidegrade to Koichi.
 What pushes her over the edge is her stalling potential.
-When paired with a tank Minami can grind any fight to a halt, slowly winning via a war of attrition thanks to her consistent healing and powerful shield.
+When paired with a tank, Minami can grind any fight to a halt, slowly winning via a war of attrition thanks to her consistent healing and powerful shield.
 This is not a particularly recommended strategy, but if you're having issues fighting a boss it is a valid option.

 Mita Santaro